 Naturally, arrays are the simplest way to store a collection of data.
 They are simple to work with and there are a plethora of algorithms that make use of them.
 A simple example is sorting.
 Usually it is best to present data to users sorted by a specific property, for example, by name or date.
 This task is simplest if using an array.

-Languages such as Swift (iOS) and Kotlin (Android) have built in methods for sorting, so you don’t need to implement any algorithms yourself.
+Swift has built in methods for sorting, so you don’t need to implement any algorithms yourself.
 Below is an example demonstrating how the built in array functions can be used to sort items in a shopping cart.

 Additionally, if you have data stored in an array, not only is it easy to sort, it is also easy to manipulate for other common tasks such as filtering.
 When presenting users with a list of data, it is common to allow them to select and apply filters to narrow down their results.
 One simple way of applying filters on an array of data is to simply iterate the entire array and build a new one containing only items that match the filter criteria.

-Just like for sorting, the arrays in Swift and Kotlin also have built in methods for filtering.
+Just like for sorting, the arrays in Swift have built in methods for filtering:

 There is no need to iterate a dictionary looking for a value, you can simply use the corresponding key for the desired value.
 This is obviously very useful when you need to quickly check if a value exists in a collection or need quick access to it.
 This does however, come with a trade-off, which is it requires more memory.